mike-williams/MEAN-Starter/README.md

-# Hello MEAN
+# MEAN Starter

-This documentation is a work in progress
+Hello!
+This is a quick reference project for creating an application based on the MEAN stack.
+The intention is to explore the stack and provide a reference point for creating any future templates.

+## Technologies
+ * AngularJS 2
+ * MySQL
+ * NodeJS Express

 ## Prerequisites